wrf/pdbcolor/README.md

 In the left panel, certain residues in the binding pocket are strongly conserved (shown in red, >95%), such as the catalytic triad of E-K-C (though C is green, meaning only >80% identity, as this is sometimes serine).
 In the right panel, the other domain is not well conserved outside of disulfide-forming cysteines.

 ### Conservation ###
-An alternate measure of conservation can also be calculated using the option `-c`, based on the equations used in [Halabi, Rivoire et al 2009](http://dx.doi.org/10.1016/j.cell.2009.07.038).
+An alternate measure of conservation can also be calculated using the option `--ct-conservation`, based on the equations used in [Halabi, Rivoire et al 2009](http://dx.doi.org/10.1016/j.cell.2009.07.038).
 There, conservation is calculated as the sitewise frequency of amino acid *a* at position *i* over the global frequency of that amino acid.
 This is calculated as follows:

 ```
 conservation = f(i,a) * ln( f(i,a)/q(a) ) + ( 1 - f(i,a) ) * ln ( (1-f(i,a)) / (1-q(a)) )